 Fort Collins City Council pays $9,801 per year with no benefits.
 That might not seem like much money to pay those who make the important decisions that steer our city.
 In 1997, when this compensation policy was adopted, it made a little more sense.
 The workload was about ten hours per week.
 Since that time, Fort Collins has experienced tremendous growth.
 We are tackling new, large and complex problems such as homelessness, climate change, and affordability.
 To do the best job a council-member must now put in 40 or more hours per week.
 Council-members who can afford to put in 40 hours are working for less than $5.00 an hour.
 Over half the council members can’t afford that and have other jobs.
 They are logging far fewer council hours.
 Council often does not have enough time to thoroughly research, discuss and make the best decisions possible.
 How can we hold council accountable to a high standard when we pay them so little?

 By paying council a salary commensurate with the hours and responsibility required to do the job we will be able to legitimately expect a higher level of performance.
-Perhaps the greatest benefit of full-time pay may be that we will attract more and more diverse council candidates.
+Perhaps the greatest benefit of full-time pay may be that we will attract more, and more diverse, council candidates.
 Folks who have to work for a living will be able to run and serve to their full potential.
-Council members are ultimately held accountable to their constituents through a recall or regular election.
-These tools will be much more effective if council members are required to publicly report their council related activities.
+Council-members are ultimately held accountable to their constituents.
+The election and recall tools will be much more effective if council members are required to publicly report their council related activities.
 If a council member is not meeting expectations, then s/he will be facing more competition for the job.
 This will drive better performance.

 A full-time schedule for council looks something like:

 - 15-20 hrs/week in meetings